||Links to recent MWRA

 | OMSAP Meetings

-MWRA must submit to regulators a comprehensive pollution prevention plan that addresses households and industries discharging in MWRA's sewer service area.
+MWRA submitted to regulators a pollution prevention plan that addresses households and industries discharging in MWRA's sewer service area.
 The plan includes steps for identifying and controlling sources of PCBs, and for containing chemical spills.

-Published by MWRA's Toxic Reduction And Control (TRAC) Department, the Industrial Waste Report documents MWRA’s ongoing efforts to implement the requirements of 40 CFR Part 403, General Pretreatment Regulations.
-A Healthy Environment Starts at Home is a guide to hazardous household substance.
+MWRA also publishes the Industrial Waste Report which documents ongoing efforts to implement the requirements of 40 CFR Part 403, General Pretreatment Regulations.
+A Healthy Environment Starts at Home is a guide to hazardous household substances, and their effects on wastewater and receiving water.

 ||All reports are available to those who want historical information.